Topological order and Fractons from Gauging Exponential Symmetries: 2D exponential symmetries and Beyond

 where $B_r$ is defined in Eq. \eqref{flux2}.
 A sufficient solution to this equation is to impose a local projection between the two sets of $\mathbb{Z}_N$ Pauli operators $X,Z$ and $\overline X,\overline Z$, such that

 It is worth noticing that Eq. \eqref{localmap} renders a self-consistent solution only if $a^2=1\pmod{N}$.
-In this case, the local Hilbert space per site is reduced from $N^2$ to $N$, with only one set of Pauli operators per site.
+Under this condition, the local Hilbert space per site is reduced from $N^2$ to $N$, with only one set of Pauli operators per site.
 The Hamiltonian in Eq.~\eqref{model1} is reduced to,

 which is depicted in Fig. \ref{non_css}.

 Now, there is only one stabilizer per site that projects both the charge and the flux to the null sector.
 As the constraint of flux and charge now becomes essentially the same thing, following the discussion in Sec.~\ref{sec:GSD}, it is not difficult to see that the ground state degeneracy is reduced to